musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 }
 ```

 With all the above done.
-You should be able to upload,transform and display transformed images as shown in the codesandbox above :
+You should be able to upload, transform and display transformed images as shown in the codesandbox above :

 ### **Conclusion**

-In this article we learnt how to leverage Next.js, Cloudinary's massive capabilities such as storage and transformations and Faunadb as a database to create an event poster.
+In this article, we learned how to leverage Next.js, Faunadb, and Cloudinary's massive capabilities such as storage and transformations to create an event poster.
 With the same capabilities, one can create way more powerful applications to serve their users.

 ### **Learn More**